Common Dangers and Practical Narrowboat Safety Tips for Canal Boaters

 - Never rush.
 Take your actions slowly and methodically, especially when boating solo.

-- Keep your cell phone handy in case of emergencies.
+- Keep your cell phone handy in case of emergencies (but not directly in use while stepping on and off).

 - Don't be afraid to ask for help.
 Boaters are a friendly bunch and eager to lend a hand.

-- Make sure the ropes used to steady the boat in the locks have enough slack as the water empties from the chamber.
+- Make sure the lines used to steady the boat in the locks have enough slack as the water empties from the chamber.

 - Always open the bridge entirely, allowing clear passage for the boat.